-Gender dysphoria is a now a widely recognized condition in the 21st century, common to the transgender population which increasingly demands its absolute acceptance and socio-civil rights in today’s society.
+A FFS specialist knows that gender dysphoria is a now a widely recognized condition in the 21st century, frequent among the transgender community.
 Fortunately, numerous necessary legal changes have been incorporated in many countries to enable a higher degree of integration in the various aspects of any lifestyle (work, family, institutional, etc.).
 However, as we know, many obstacles still remain.

 The field of medicine has responded to the challenges of addressing gender dysphoria, in all the perspectives involved: hormonal, genital, psycho-social and cosmetic, with encouraging results now readily available.
 Thanks to professional associations such as WPATH and their sister organizations worldwide, developments in transgender healthcare is moving forward quickly.

 - By softening certain features, facial feminization surgery enables individuals to be identified more often as the person they really feel to be.